Department of Sociology

 Students gain an understanding of connections between human life and society to investigate the nature of contemporary societies built on advanced science and technology.

-Students gain an understanding of relationships between events in their everyday lives and the broader communities, cites, and the world, while also developing the practical skills needed to create sustainable new communities.
+Students gain an understanding of relationships between events in their everyday lives and communities, cities, and the world, while also developing the practical skills needed to create sustainable new communities.